telerik/fiddler-everywhere-docs/knowledge-base/configure-vpn-with-fiddler.md

 6. Start capturing traffic with Fiddler Everywhere.

-7. To ensure proper OS network configuration is preserved, refer to the [Disconnection VPN]{#disconnection-vpn} section.
+7. To ensure proper OS network configuration is preserved, refer to the [Disconnection VPN](#disconnecting-vpn) section.

 ## Disconnecting VPN